isomerpages/moe-chijsjc/_academic-development/Applied Subjects/Nutrition & Food Science.md

      - Our Lower Secondary students see connections between Food & Consumer Education (FCE) and Outdoor Education lessons in Physical Education (PE) when they apply what they have learnt about food safety and cooking in FCE to outdoor cooking.

 *   Self-directed learning through the use of information and communication technology
-    - Students are able to carry out their FCE learning independently using Google classroom and SLS.
+    - Students are able to carry out their FCE learning independently using Google Classroom and SLS.

 ![](/images/Curriculum/Craft%20and%20Technology/Nutrition%20&%20Food%20Science/N1.png)